Canon 200D vs Olympus E-3

 It is notable that the 200D offers wifi support, while the E-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Olympus E-3 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 10MP) with a 58% higher linear resolution.